-This article is about the benefits and efficiency that Computer Vision brings in image-related spheres of healthcare.
+This article is about the benefits and efficiency that Computer Vision brings to image-related parts of healthcare.
 Since we are digging deep into Telehealth, we’ve picked its two most image-based subspecialties: Teleradiology and Teledermatology.

-If you are not familiar with Computer Vision and the way it works — you might be interested in reading our comprehensive articles about the Computer Vision basics and sports analytics tools.
+If you are not familiar with Computer Vision and the way it works — you might be interested in reading our in-depth articles about Computer Vision basics and sports analytics tools.
 If you already know quite a lot about the technology — keep reading further!

 The story behind

-During the 1960s and 1970s, there were extensive experiments and researches with transmitting medical images via broadcast television and closed circuits.
+During the 1960s and 1970s, there were extensive experiments and research with transmitting medical images via broadcast television and closed circuits.
 Images were mostly divided for pathology, dermatology, and radiology needs.

 However, the transmission processes were quite tedious, since you could only share one image at a time with quite low-quality resolution and contrast.
-Due to the high maintenance, operation costs, and the experimental nature of such systems, they were more an exhibit than a practical tool for hospitals.
+Due to high maintenance, operational costs, and the experimental nature of such systems, they were more a curiosity versus a practical tool for hospitals.

-Long after, with the Internet and Cloud computing appearance on the stage, Teleradiology and Teledermatology have flourished into brand-new solutions.
+Soon thereafter, with the Internet and Cloud computing making their appearance, Teleradiology and Teledermatology have flourished into brand-new solutions.
 Radiologists and dermatologists can now do their work from home and work for several different healthcare companies.

 Since radiology itself is a type of imaging technique (ultrasounds, MRIs, x-rays, etc.) that physicians use for taking images of the internal body parts for either treatment or diagnosis, telecommunications made it possible to perform these techniques remotely.
 To have a radiologist on-site is quite expensive or, sometimes, impossible.
 Teleradiology service enables healthcare providers to pay on a per exam basis and for facilities requiring 24/7 services, or the ones with a small volume of radiology patients, it can provide huge savings.